nayere6342/sep11-freedom-project/tool/learning-log.md

 ### Content Process:

-This _kaboom.js_ code is quite simple first what happends is that it loads all the assests.
-Then it sets the player's gravity and makes a movments system to that player.
-As you can see here;
+This _kaboom.js_ code is quite simple.
+First, what happens is that it loads all the assets.
+Then it sets the player's gravity and makes a movement system to that player.
+So that the player can smoothly move around the screen.
+As you can see in this code snippet, here;

 ```JS
 // Load assets